MMesch/cmap_builder/README.md

 # colormap2d
 This python package provides functionality for 2D colormaps.
 2D colormaps can be used to visualise images of two parameters at the same time.
-Typical examples are: a complex function's magnitude and argument, windspeed and direction, a signals strength and phase (spectrogram), a signals energy and frequency.
+Typical examples are:
+* a complex function's magnitude and argument as a function of its real and imaginary part
+* a spatial map of windspeed and direction
+* a time-frequency image of a signals strength and phase (spectrogram)
+* a spatial map of seismic source energy and frequency.

 ## Features
 * a growing set of carefully designed 2D colormaps